Zapit-Optostim/zapit-tcp-bridge/Message_Protocol.md

 ```python
 from TCPclient import TCPclient
 ```
-Then, we need to crate an instance of the TCPclient class:
+Then, we need to create an instance of the TCPclient class:

 ```python
 client = TCPclient()